UseToolSuite UseToolSuite

 The CSS Flexbox Engine: One-Dimensional Flow

-- The Main Axis: The engine draws a single vector line (defaulting to horizontal row).
-All child DOM nodes (flex items) are placed strictly along this line.
+• The Main Axis: The engine lays items out along a single axis (a horizontal row by default).
+All child DOM nodes (flex items) are placed along this one line.

-- Content-Driven Sizing: Flexbox is intrinsically “content-out.”
-It looks at the internal width/height of the children, calculates the remaining free space in the parent container, and then distributes that free space based on the
+• Content-Driven Sizing: Flexbox is intrinsically “content-out.”
+It looks at the internal width/height of the children, calculates the remaining free space in the parent container, and then distributes that free space based on the flex-grow, flex-shrink, and flex-basis math algorithms.

 The CSS Grid Engine: Two-Dimensional Matrix